Follicular atresia: Ovarian Cancer

-Polycystic Ovary Syndrome (PCOS)
+Polyendocrine Metabolic Ovarian Syndrome (PMOS)

-Polycystic Ovary Syndrome, or PCOS affects 6-12% of women of reproductive age in the United States, and is one of the common causes of female infertility.
-The mechanism of PCOS is unknown, but is multifactorial.
-It has been observed that certain genes related to steroid and androgenic hormone production may contribute to development of the disease in individuals, environmental factors such as insulin resistance and obesity, and passing down of genetics from first degree relatives.
+Polyendocrine metabolic ovarian syndrome (formerly known as polycystic ovarian syndrome) affects 6-12% of women of reproductive age in the United States, and is one of the common causes of female infertility.
+The mechanism of PMOS is unknown, but is multifactorial.
+It has been observed that certain heritable genes related to steroid and androgenic hormone production may contribute to development of the disease, as well as environmental factors such as insulin resistance and obesity.

-Diagnosis of PCOS is based on meeting two of the three clinical criteria based on the Rotterdam Criteria: chronic anovulation (the ovum is not released from the ovary during menstrual cycle), hyperandrogenism (increased levels of androgen hormones, such as testosterone), and large number of ovarian cysts.
-Symptoms and characteristics of PCOS include irregular periods or missed periods, excess body hair or thinning hair, weight gain, acne.
+Diagnosis of PMOS is based on meeting two of the three clinical criteria based on the Rotterdam Criteria: chronic anovulation (the ovum is not released from the ovary during menstrual cycle), hyperandrogenism (increased levels of androgen hormones, such as testosterone), and large number of ovarian cysts on ultrasound or elevated anti-Müllerian hormone.
+Although the arrested follicles seen on ultrasound are conventionally called "cysts", they are not pathological ovarian cysts, and people with PMOS are no more likely to develop pathological ovarian cysts than people without PMOS.
+Symptoms and characteristics of PMOS include irregular or missed periods, excess body hair or thinning hair, weight gain, acne.

-PCOS is correlated with other metabolic comorbidities.
-One of large concern is obesity and insulin resistance.
-This is of high interest when assessing treatment and management of PCOS.
-Other risk factors include traditional cardiovascular disease risk factors such as dyslipidemia and hypertension.
+PMOS is correlated with other metabolic comorbidities, particularly obesity and insulin resistance.
+People with PMOS are predisposed to type II diabetes.
+Other characteristics include traditional cardiovascular disease risk factors such as dyslipidemia and hypertension.

-Non-pharmacological management and treatment of PCOS include dietary intervention.
+Insulin resistance and subsequent hyperinsulinemia may be the key factor underlying many of the changes seen in PMOS.
+Together with luteinizing hormone (LH), insulin stimulates androgen production in the ovaries, leading to the masculinizing effects of PMOS (eg. hirsutism).
+LH and insulin also work together to cause premature growth of follicles while inhibiting normal maturation.
+This causes high numbers of stagnant follicles, which do not go through the normal cycle of follicular dominance or atresia.

+The basis of non-pharmacological treatment of PMOS is lifestyle changes aimed at weight loss, such dietary change and increasing exercise.
 While there is no one optimal diet or superior diet, as this disease is highly individualized, diets that impact weight loss and insulin resistance have been shown to improve reproductive function.
-Examples of these diets include the DASH diet (Dietary Approach to Stop Hypertension) and the ketogenic diet.
-However it is important to consult a medical professional before starting on such diet is safe.

-Pharmacological management may be recommended for those who have comorbid conditions, such as obesity, type 2 diabetes, etc. Guidelines suggest possible oral contraceptives in combination with metformin (anti-diabetic medication), and/or anti-androgen agents.
-As PCOS is a highly individualized condition, each individual's management and goals will look different.
+Pharmacological management may be recommended for those with significant comorbid conditions, such as type II diabetes and hypertension.
+First-line treatment for PMOS is contraceptive medication, which directly inhibits the effects of LH on the ovary, preventing excess androgen synthesis.
+Insulin sensitizers (eg. metformin), statins, or androgen inhibitors may be added as needed.
+As PMOS is a highly individualized condition, each individual's management and goals will look different.